Swright88/extending-testing/phase2/01_generating_test_data.md

 acceptable quantity of postcodes, probably in each of the possible formats linked above, we could use that sample set of postcodes to give us:

-* coverage across the different possible postcode formats,
+* some coverage across the different possible postcode formats,
 * and some increased confidence that postcodes matching those formats are acceptable/etc. in the program we're testing.